titaniumnetwork-dev/Ultraviolet-App/README.md

 Support and updates can be found in our [Discord Server](discord.gg/unblock).

+> [!IMPORTANT]
+> Until deployed on a domain with a valid SSL certificate, Firefox will not be able to load the site.
+Use chromium for testing on localhost

 ### HTTP Transport
 The example uses [EpoxyTransport](https://github.com/MercuryWorkshop/EpoxyTransport) to fetch proxied data encrypted.